TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-5-AWS-13-5-RDS and Aurora.md

 ---

+## Exercise 2

+Amazon Relational Database Service (RDS) and also Amazon Aurora to learn and try to understand.

 ## Overcome challanges

 AWS interface is a bit overwhelming and daunting at first.

 Be ready for a ton of tech jargon that you are definitely not going to understand if you are new to this.

+I tried to use what I had learned so far as much as possible in order to achieve a satisfactory result.